gotify/android/client/docs/UserApi.md

 [**updateCurrentUser**](UserApi.md#updateCurrentUser) | **POST** current/user/password | Update the password of the current user.
 [**updateUser**](UserApi.md#updateUser) | **POST** user/{id} | Update a user.

 <a name="createUser"></a>
 # **createUser**
 > User createUser(body)

 Create a user.

+With enabled registration: non admin users can be created without authentication.
+With disabled registrations: users can only be created by admin users.

 ### Example
 ```java